 He said the reference more specifically alluded to the fact that “you can’t accomplish much alone, but, as a group, you can achieve much more, or even the impossible.”

-So what was the point in using this particular African saying.
-What did Booker imply by “going fast” and “going alone?”
-Because proverbs are ‘the palm oil with which words are eaten’ as Chinua Achebe famously said, lets break this down.
+So what was the point in using this particular African saying?
+What did Booker mean by “going fast” and “going alone?”
+Because proverbs are ‘the palm oil with which words are eaten’ as Chinua Achebe famously said, let’s break this down.

 To transplant this into the context of current U.S. politics, Usongo believes what Booker did was a subtle indictment of the dictatorial tendencies Trump has been accused of harboring.
 To the same extent, he says both Clinton and U.S. President, Barack Obama, castigated Trump for his “he alone” approach to fixing America’s problems.

-Throughout the event we heard multiple references to the phrase “it takes a village,” especially from Clinton, as well as first lady, Michelle Obama.
+Throughout the event, we heard multiple references to the phrase “it takes a village,” especially from Clinton, as well as the First Lady Michelle Obama.
 Usongo cautioned not to dismiss the first lady’s speech; instead to find a connection between it and Bookers’ statements.